anastasia-ropot/Algorithms/README.md

 The bubble sort makes multiple passes through a list.
 It compares adjacent items and exchanges those that are out of order.
 Each pass through the list places the next largest value in its proper place.

 https://github.com/nastya-ropot/Algorithms/blob/master/bubbleSort.js

+## 7) Shaker sort

+Cocktail shaker sort (also known as bidirectional bubble sort, cocktail sort, shaker sort, ripple sort, shuffle sort, or shuttle sort ) is a variation of bubble sort that is both a stable sorting algorithm and a comparison sort.
+The algorithm differs from a bubble sort in that it sorts in both directions on each pass through the list.
+This sorting algorithm is only marginally more difficult to implement than a bubble sort, and solves the problem of turtles in bubble sorts.
+It provides only marginal performance improvements, and does not improve asymptotic performance.